-The use of GPR in construction, inspection and concrete repair has many advantages over older x-ray methods.
-Simply put, GPR is safer, more economical, more versatile and more accurate than x-ray.
+The use of GPR in construction, inspection, and concrete repair has many advantages over older methods, like X-rays.
+Simply put, GPR is safer, more economical, more versatile, and more accurate than X-ray.

 - Safer - GPR uses an electromagnetic radar pulse that has no harmful effects.
-X-ray processes requires a potentially dangerous radiation source and requires evacuation of adjacent areas.
+X-ray processes require a potentially dangerous radiation source and requires the evacuation of adjacent areas.

 - More Accurate - GPR displays real-time 3-D images at your location with proven accuracy.
-X-ray film can mistakenly be rotated, flipped or improperly lined up to provide innaccurate target locations.
+X-ray film can mistakenly be rotated, flipped, or improperly lined up to provide inaccurate target locations.

-When you consider all the factors, GPR is clearly a better solution for the concrete inspection, construction and repair industry than X-ray methods.
+When you consider all the factors, Ground Penetrating Radar is a better solution for the concrete inspection, construction, and repair industry than X-ray methods.

 Click to visit Construction Solutions - Ground Penetrating Radar Services and Consulting Engineering